18 months - 2.5 years

-Cherubs cares for children from the age of 18 months to the age of 2.5 years.
-This room caters for up to 14 children per day, with 3-4 educators.
+Our Cherubs room cares for children around the age of 2-3 years.
+This room caters for up to 20 children per day, with 3-5 educators.
 Cherubs aims to nurture your child’s interests and teach them about the world in a fun environment.
 Educators take note of new topics that engage your child’s interest and imagination and qualified educators develop a themed program to suit.
 This ensures that your child is always involved with activities and free play that stimulate learning in a fun and pleasurable manner.

 Indoor play area